m0lentum/molentum.github.io/content/blog/2025/art-rules-perspective/index.md

 but in most real-life scenarios there are lines in many more directions and thus many more (all the way up to an uncountably infinite number, in fact) vanishing points.

+In conclusion, linear perspective is an idealized geometric model of reality that makes the following approximations:
+- a pointlike observer fixed in space and time
+- a planar image surface
+- flat spacetime

+We've seen how the first two come about;
+the last one is implicit in our assumption that light moves along straight lines.
+In reality, of course, our eye has volume, our image surfaces are at least a little bit bumpy (unless drawing digitally), and mass bends space, but the effects of these things are vanishingly small (unless you're drawing a black hole).

 ## Curvilinear perspective